 - Research Grants require IRB approval if applicable.
 A copy of the IRB approval must be included with the proposal.

 Note: all supporting documents MUST be included with the application for it to be considered.
 It is the applicants responsibility to ensure the required supporting documents are included.
-Applications that do not have all supporting documents will not be considered.

 Please read: "Important tips for completing a Jesuit Foundation Grant application"